• BLOG •

 Ok there seems to be a holiday for pretty much everything these days.
 Did you know today is National Sewing Machine Day?
 This seems a little silly really, but then again... it is a pretty amazing invention!

 I remember asking for one when I was in high school.
 Little did I know, my father had a great admiration for sewing machines.
 He said yes, BUT, he wanted to do some research.
 He didn't feel it was worth getting one unless it was a good one.
-Mind you, this was long before Craigslist so he searched the local classifieds for far too long.
+Mind you, this was long before the internet so he searched the local classifieds for far too long.
 I just wanted to try sewing!
 I didn't really care what kind of machine I had.
-Until one day when he found a PFAFF.
+But he did and he seached and searched until one day when he found a PFAFF.

 To this day I have never used any of the fancy features, and I grumble and moan every time I lug the thing out (it is made entirely of metal, no plastic parts, so it is HEAVY!).
 But I must admit, I too am now a Pfaff fan.
+It has lasted so long BECAUSE it is all metal.
 I think of my dad every time I use it.
 He always sets standards high, and can make things a bit more complicated than need be, but he is so incredibly impressed by ingenuity and so appreciates good craftsmanship.
 For this he gets as excited as a little boy.
 And I love that.

 "Sew" a Pony Pillow!